imimajin/obsidian-remarkable/README.md

    Follow the instructions on the [rmapi GitHub page](https://github.com/juruen/rmapi) to install and configure `rmapi`.You need to run `rmapi` once to create the device and user token.
 Refer to the [rmapi tutorial](https://github.com/juruen/rmapi/blob/master/docs/tutorial-print-macosx.md#run-rmapi-for-first-time) for more details.

 2. **Install the Plugin**:
-   - You can install the plugin from the Obsidian community plugins section by searching for "2Remarkable".
+   - You can install the plugin from the Obsidian community plugins section by searching for "To Remarkable".
    - Alternatively, copy the plugin files to your Obsidian plugins directory (`.obsidian/plugins/obsidian-remarkable`).

    ```sh